How Can Language Insights Help Marketers Understand Their Customers?

 Phrasee’s latest feature is an easy-to-use bird’s eye view of how your marketing language is performing across your channels.
 Or more accurately, it’s an eagle eye view on the precise language traits that are making your audience tick.
 Phrasee’s Language Insights allows you to access:

 - Word and emoji analysis.
-Discover what words and emojis are resonating with your customers
+What words and emojis are resonating with your customers

 - Sentiment analysis.
 Understand what language sentiments work with your customers and when by layering analysis on top of your marketing calendar